 More following than followers

 In order to make social media accounts, they have to be unique.
-All that’s needed for making an account unique is to not have the same characters as another account.
+All that’s needed for making an account unique is not to have the same characters as another account.
 By adding spacing characters like an underscore, hyphen, comma and a period between names make it unique.
 For example, “Barack.Obama”, “Barack_Obama”, “Barack-Obama”, “Barack,Obama” are all valid identifiers.

 Too fast Engagement